-A Stockholder is a person, company or an institution who own one or more than one share of a company and on whose name share certificate has been issued by the company.
-They are the owners of the company but their liability is limited to the extent of their value of shares.
-Stockholders are also known as shareholders.
-Fund generated from stockholders is reported in a balance sheet of organizations as paid-up capital under shareholder’s fund.
+A Stockholder is a person, company, or an institution who owns one or more company shares and whose name share certificate has been issued by the company.
+They are the company owners, but their liability is limited to the extent of their value of shares.

 #1 – Equity Share